KinectToVR/Amethyst/README.md

 For questions about how something works or how to use it, please search through this repo, or just ask.<br>

 Currently, all available docs (as for plugins) is [the K2TrackingDevice-Samples repo](https://github.com/KinectToVR/K2TrackingDevice-Samples).<br>
-To learn about the KinectToVR API (K2API for short), please go to [the k2vr-application repo](https://github.com/KinectToVR/k2vr-application/wiki).<br>
+To learn about the Amethyst API (K2API for short), please go to [the k2vr-application repo](https://github.com/KinectToVR/k2vr-application/wiki).<br>
 (Though, in [the k2vr-application repo](https://github.com/KinectToVR/k2vr-application/wiki), you're going to find only the old, default API methods)

 ## **Beta Rating**